 What do you need to do for a visa on arrival at Tehran Airport?

 I arrived at 1.30 am on a Saturday morning.
 On my flight were various European nationalities.
-An African party and a few Asian travellers also applied for a visa on arrival.
+An African party and a few Asian travellers also applied for their Iran visa on arrival.
 None got declined.

 Insurance for travel in Iran